-- 1. Place the machine in service position.

-- 2. Pump up the engine hood.

-- 3. Drain the cylinder head to avoid fuel in the engine oil.
-Loosen and plug the hose connection in the engine's trailing edge.
-Loosen the feed hose and lead it into a container.
-Since the feed pump will pump out fuel during the test, the container's volume must be at least5 litres (1.3 US gal).
+4. Drain the cylinder head to avoid fuel in the engine oil.
+Open the connection by the feed line on the cylinder head and use an air nozzle to get out all of the fuel.
+Lead down the feed hose into a container.
+Since the feed pump will pump out fuel during the test, the container's volume must be at least 5 litres (1.3 US gal).